Convert between contractor day rates and annual salary equivalents. Accounts for holiday, bank holidays, and working patterns.

 | £1000 | £227,000 | £18,916.67 |

-If you are a contractor, freelancer, or considering the move from permanent employment to contracting, understanding how day rates translate to annual salaries is essential.
-This calculator helps you make a fair comparison by accounting for the key differences between contract and permanent work.
+If you are a contractor, freelancer, or considering a move to contracting, understanding how day rates translate to annual salaries is essential.
+This Calculator Site tool helps you make a fair comparison by accounting for the key differences, like unpaid holidays and benefits, between contract and permanent work.

 A contractor charging £500 per day might appear to earn far more than a permanent employee on £60,000 per year.
 However, the comparison is not straightforward.
-Contractors do not receive paid holiday, employer pension contributions, sick pay, or other benefits that permanent employees enjoy.
-They also bear additional costs such as professional indemnity insurance, accounting fees, and equipment.
+Contractors do not receive paid holiday, employer pension contributions, or sick pay.
+They also bear additional business costs.
+To see how this affects net income, check our Take-Home Pay Calculator.

-Since the IR35 reforms, the tax treatment of contractors has become more complex.
-If your contract is deemed to be "inside IR35", you will be taxed similarly to an employee, which significantly reduces your take-home pay from a given day rate.
-It is important to factor IR35 status into your day rate calculations and to seek professional advice on your specific circumstances.
+Since the IR35 reforms, tax treatment has become more complex.
+If a contract is "inside IR35", you are taxed similarly to an employee, which significantly reduces take-home pay.
+It is vital to factor IR35 status into your calculations.
+For more on tax, see our Salary Calculator with Tax Code.

 Salary Calculator